 Can I drive the car with the auxiliary warning on?

-While the vehicle can still be driven with an auxiliary battery warning light on, for safety reasons, we recommend getting this problem fixed as soon as possible.
+While the vehicle can still be driven with an auxiliary battery warning light on, we recommend getting this problem fixed as soon as possible for safety reasons.

 Which Mercedes-Benz has an auxiliary battery?